viamrobotics/canon/README.md

 2. Starting from the current directory, the file tree is searched upward for a project level config file named exactly `.canon.yaml`
     * `.canon.yaml` is expected to be at the root/top of any specific project.
     * The `path` setting is set automatically at runtime for all profiles in this config, so that they're tied to the root of the project.
-3. All profiles in the user config is then merged, thus allowing user overrides of any project specific settings on a per-profile basis.
+3. All profiles in the user config are then merged, thus allowing user overrides of any project specific settings on a per-profile basis.
 4. If `-profile` is specified on the command line, the named profile is loaded.
 Otherwise, things continue.
 5. All loaded profiles with a `path` setting are searched for one that contains the current working directory.
     * This allows profiles to be automatically selected based on the current project/directory.
 6. If no matching profile is found, the one named in the `profile` field of the user's `defaults` section is used.
 7. If no default is set, the default profile is used (built-in values optionally overridden by the `defaults` section.)

-Run `canon config` to see exactly what would be used at any point.
+Run `canon config` to see exactly what would be used at any point (and copy it to a profile in your config to modify.)
 Note that this may change based on the current project/directory, as well as with different arguments provided to the command.

 ### Configuration Fields